-Within our dedicated Endodontic facilities Dr Sukdev Singh & Dr Shuva Saha work with the latest obturation and canal preparation techniques.
-Dr Singh has been with us since 2006 and has had excellent results working at BPI Dental and hundreds of successful treatment outcomes .
+Within our dedicated endodontic facilities, Dr Sukdev Singh and Dr Shuva Saha work with the latest obturation and canal preparation techniques.
+Dr Singh has been with us since 2006 and has had excellent results working at BPI Dental with hundreds of successful treatment outcomes .
 Dr Saha (Specialist in Endodontics) joined us in 2014.
 Both welcome referrals for all types of endodontic therapy; including root canal therapy, endodontic re-treatment, endodontic surgery, treating cracked teeth and treating dental trauma.

 The dedicated endodontic treatment room is equipped with the latest dental chair and also state of art endodontic equipment including a microscope.